Our project bridges computer science and human-centered disciplines.

 2. Test theories/models/frameworks developed in human studies within an artificial intelligence setting

-3. Build foundation for understanding 'internals' of LLM cognition - more predictive power, interpretability for LLM behavior
+3. Build foundation for understanding 'internals' of LLM cognition that drive LLM behavior

 4. Explore feasibility of LLM assistance in materials development and validation for human studies